CS35L/bar-backend/docs/design.md

 ### Type Notation

 When specifying types, the **JSON-like** object has its type followed by its name.
 Double-slash comments are used to note complex types in human readable language.
-Normally, words are not capitalized, so if you see [Camels](https://en.wikipedia.org/wiki/Camel_case), this means ~~you're in southern California~~ a type notation (following the convention of JavaScript); most of the times, they will apear later (so the data type can be explained more clearly and easily).
+Normally, words are not capitalized, so if you see [Camels](https://en.wikipedia.org/wiki/Camel_case), this means ~~you're in southern California~~ a type notation (following the convention of JavaScript); most of the times, they will appear later (so the data type can be explained more clearly and easily).

 Also, this notation can be seen as a guideline for backend development, but still, variable naming strictly follows the conventions of the language that is being used (so, say, if I'm using C (or Python) to develop the backend, the type noted `ComplexType` will be something like `struct complex_type` )